Since the methods we use for Bash work for Zsh as well, we’ll first address how to add a new path to the PATH variable

-The PATH variable is an environment variable that contains an ordered list of paths that Linux will search for executables when running a command.
-Using these paths means that we do not have to specify an absolute path when running a command.
+The PATH variable is an environment variable containing an ordered list of paths that Linux will search for executables when running a command.
+Using these paths means that we don’t have to specify an absolute path when running a command.

 echo "Hello, world!"

 Linux traverses the colon-separated paths in order until finding an executable.
 Thus, Linux uses the first path if two paths contain the desired executable.

 We can print the current value of the PATH variable by echoing the PATH environment variable: